Rule 65C. Post-conviction relief.

 (j) Appointment of pro bono counsel.
 If any portion of the petition is not summarily dismissed, the court may, upon the request of an indigent petitioner, appoint counsel on a pro bono basis to represent the petitioner in the post conviction court or on post-conviction appeal.
 In determining whether to appoint counsel the court shall consider whether the petition or the appeal contains factual allegations that will require an evidentiary hearing and whether the petition involves complicated issues of law or fact that require the assistance of counsel for proper adjudication.

 (k) Answer or other response.
-Within 30 days (plus time allowed under these rules for service by mail) after service of a copy of the petition upon the respondent, or within such other period of time as the court may allow, the respondent shall answer or otherwise respond to the portions of the petition that have not been dismissed and shall serve the answer or other response upon the petitioner in accordance with Rule 5(b).
+Within 30 days after service of a copy of the petition upon the respondent, or within such other period of time as the court may allow, the respondent shall answer or otherwise respond to the portions of the petition that have not been dismissed and shall serve the answer or other response upon the petitioner in accordance with Rule 5(b).
 Within 30 days (plus time allowed for service by mail) after service of any motion to dismiss or for summary judgment, the petitioner may respond by memorandum to the motion.
 No further pleadings or amendments will be permitted unless ordered by the court.

 (l) Hearings.
 After pleadings are closed, the court shall promptly set the proceeding for a hearing or otherwise dispose of the case.
 The court may also order a prehearing conference, but the conference shall not be set so as to delay unreasonably the hearing on the merits of the petition.
 At the prehearing conference, the court may: